TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 11/Joshua 11.17.md

 ---

-from mount Halak, that goeth up to Seir, even unto Baal-gad in the valley of Lebanon under mount Hermon: and all their kings he took, and smote them, and put them to death.
+from Mount Halak, that goes up to Seir, even to Baal Gad in the valley of Lebanon under Mount Hermon.
+He took all their kings, struck them, and put them to death.